mudge/argon2id/README.md

-# Argon2id - Ruby bindings to the award-winning password-hashing function
+# Argon2id - Ruby bindings to the OWASP recommended password-hashing function

 Ruby bindings to the reference C implementation of [Argon2][], the password-hashing function that won the 2015 [Password Hashing Competition][].